Marcin Patrzalek: 2019–present: America's Got Talent, record deal

-In March of 2022, Patrzałek was a special guest at a series of 7 concerts at the Royal Albert Hall in London, as part of the Classical Spectacular show.
+In March 2022, Patrzałek was a special guest at a series of seven concerts at the Royal Albert Hall in London, as part of the Classical Spectacular show.
 Soon after, he released his first official collaboration on YouTube – a duet with Japanese guitarist Ichika Nito.

-Marcin is said to be working on his major label debut album.
+On September 13, 2024, Marcin's debut album, titled Dragon in Harmony, was released.
+The album features tracks with appearances from Portugal.
+The Man, Tim Henson of Polyphia, Delaney Bailey, and Ichika Nito.